-- a.
-Oversees DoD Component implementation and compliance with this instruction. - b.
-Oversees and develops strategies and plans to prevent and respond to harassment. - c.
-Provides to the USD(P&R) an annual assessment of policy effectiveness and compliance with strategies and plans, along with recommendations for improvements. - d.
-Monitors and directs strategic planning based on annual data analysis and assessment provided across Force Resiliency portfolios. - e.
-Oversees the collection of data and information related to allegations of harassment. - f.
+a.
+Oversees DoD Component implementation and compliance with this issuance.

+b.
+Oversees and develops strategies and plans to prevent and respond to harassment.

+c.
+Provides the USD(P&R) an assessment every 2 years of policy effectiveness and compliance with strategies and plans, along with recommendations for improvements.

+d.
+Monitors and directs strategic planning based on data analysis and assessment provided across Force Resiliency portfolios.

+e.
+Oversees the collection of data and information related to allegations of harassment.

+f.
 Reviews and refers to the appropriate DoD Component any allegations of harassment sent to the Secretary of Defense or the USD(P&R).

 2.3.
-DIRECTOR, OFFICE FOR DIVERSITY, EQUITY, AND INCLUSION (ODEI).
+DIRECTOR, OFFICE FOR CIVIL RIGHTS AND EQUAL OPPORTUNITY POLICY (OCREOP).

-Under the authority, direction, and control of the EDFR, the Director, ODEI:
+Under the authority, direction, and control of the EDFR, the Director, OCREOP:

-- a.
-Serves as the DoD principal responsible for developing DoD policy to prevent and respond to harassment. - b.
-Directs and manages implementation of the DoD policy to prevent and respond to harassment. - c.
-Instructs the DoD Components to maintain separate processes for responding to allegations of unlawful discriminatory harassment, harassment of a criminal nature, and harassment that detracts from an efficient workplace.
+a.
+Serves as the DoD principal responsible for developing DoD policy to prevent and respond to harassment.

+b.
+Directs and manages implementation of the DoD policy to prevent and respond to harassment.

+c.
+Instructs the DoD Components to maintain separate processes for responding to allegations of unlawful discriminatory harassment (i.e., EEO complaints), harassment of a criminal nature, and harassment that detracts from an efficient workplace.

-- d.
-Conducts compliance reviews of DoD Component policies and procedures to prevent and respond to harassment in accordance with this instruction, to assess the following: - (1) Timeliness and sufficiency of response to reports of harassment. - (2) Timeliness and sufficiency of feedback provided to individuals subjected to harassment. - (3) Effectiveness of policies and procedures in reducing incidents of harassment and providing appropriate services and support care. - (4) Training compliance. - e.
-Ensures DoD Component policies and procedures to prevent and respond to harassment incorporate, at a minimum: - (1) Long-term goals, objectives, and milestones. - (2) Results-oriented performance measures to assess effectiveness. - (3) Compliance standards for promoting, supporting, and enforcing policies, plans, and programs. - f.
-Collects, assesses, and analyzes information and data regarding the allegations of harassment received by the DoD Components and prepares an annual report with recommendations in accordance with Paragraph 6.2.
+d.
+Conducts compliance reviews of DoD Component policies and procedures to prevent and respond to harassment in accordance with this issuance, to assess:

+(1) Timeliness and sufficiency of response to reports of harassment.

+(2) Timeliness and sufficiency of feedback provided to individuals subjected to harassment.

+(3) Effectiveness of policies and procedures in reducing incidents of harassment and providing appropriate services and support care.

+(4) Training compliance.

+e.
+Ensures DoD Component policies and procedures to prevent and respond to harassment incorporate, at a minimum:

+(1) Long-term goals, objectives, and milestones.

+(2) Results-oriented performance measures to assess effectiveness.

+(3) Compliance standards for promoting, supporting, and enforcing policies, plans, and programs.

+f.
+Collects, assesses, and analyzes information and data regarding the allegations of harassment received by the DoD Components and prepares a report, every 2 years, with recommendations in accordance with Paragraph 6.2. of this issuance.

+g.
+Collaborates with the faculty of the Defense Equal Opportunity Management Institute in their development of DoD training resources and facilitates information exchange.